jmonlong/PopSV/3-Visualization.md

 breakpoint.finder.interactive(chr.i, start.i, end.i, test.sample=test.samp, files.df=files.df, ref.samples=ref.samp)
 ```

-Once the user have decided on breakpoint location, he pushes the *Done* button and the function returns the final breakpoint location as well as the final graph.
+Once you have decided on breakpoint location, you can hit the *Done* button and the function will returns the final breakpoint location as well as the final graph.
 In practice you might want to save this output, and maybe even loop across several regions:

 ```r
 ## Interactive breakpoint fine-tuning